Eric (footballer, born 1989)

 Eric Leandro da Silva, or simply Eric (born March 8, 1989, in São José do Rio Preto), is a Brazilian professional football striker.
 He currently plays for Penapolense.

-Made professional debut for São Paulo in a 1–2 away defeat to Atlético-PR in the Campeonato Brasileiro on December 2, 2007.
+He made his professional debut for São Paulo in a 1–2 away defeat to Atlético-PR in the Campeonato Brasileiro on December 2, 2007.
 Eric replaced Diego Tardelli in the 73rd minute of the match.